 Helene Hahn is a researcher, writer and strategist based in Berlin.
-Her work explores the spaces where human rights, governance and technology systems collide.
+Her work explores the intersections between human rights, governance and technology systems.
 She is interested in the ways how government institutions and public organisations facilitate change to become more responsive, transparent and accountable towards society.

-Helene works with the German Federal Foreign Office as an independent strategy consultant in the field of culture and education.
+As an independent consultant, she works with various organisations and state authorities, such as the German Federal Foreign Office, as well as the Goethe Institutes in Indonesia and Romania.
 Following the invitation by the UN High Commissioner for Human Rights, she participated as an expert in the regional consultations on the right to participate in public affairs.

 She served on the Supervisory Board (2019-2020) at Wikimedia Germany, an independent membership-based association that supports equitable opportunities to access to knowledge and education.
 In her role, she focused on strategic directions, community growth and commitments to organisational values.